SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

    /> x is equal to \(x), and y is equal to \(y)
    </ x is equal to 1, and y is equal to 2

-Unlike C and Objective-C, the assignment operator in Swift does not itself return a value.
+Unlike the assignment operator in C and Objective-C, the assignment operator in Swift does not itself return a value.
 The following statement is not valid:

 .. testcode:: assignmentOperatorInvalid